All the flights cancelled today from UK airports - NewsBreak

 All the flights cancelled today from UK airports

+Another day, another 100-plus cancellations of flights to and from the UK.

-Passengers attempting to jet off on their Easter holidays encountered hours-long security queues and delays, as well as last-minute flight cancellations , at airports across the UK.
+Passengers attempting to jet off on their Easter holidays are encountering widespread flight cancellations , at airports across the UK.

-EasyJet and British Airways have both had to axe hundreds of services over the last few days, largely citing staff shortages caused by sickness and a need to ramp up recruitment amid a renewed surge in demand for travel.
+Once again British Airways and easyJet have grounded at least 100 services between them.
+Their main bases, London Heathrow and London Gatwick, are worst affected.

+BA says passengers were given notice of a week or two of flight cancellations, due to resourcing issues.

+The airlines cite staff shortages caused by sickness as the cause of their problems.

-Here are the flights that are cancelled so far today at the UK’s major airports.
+Here are the flights that are cancelled so far today at Heathrow by BA and at Gatwick by easyJet.

 British Airways to/from Heathrow